attilasomogyi/long-term-relationship-agreement/README.md

 ## Future planning

 We will discuss and make plans for our future together, including career, family, and retirement.

-## Signatures

-We will sign this agreement to signify our commitment to following through with the terms we have outlined.

 ## Intimacy